CodeYourFuture/syllabus-archive/node-db/lesson2.md

 Fork and Clone the repo - https://github.com/CodeYourFuture/express-workshop-2

 # Recap

+Let's have a look at the repo we've just forked.

 - **Package.json**: Remember how in the last lesson we added a *package.json* file and added dependencies like *express* to it.